dchacke/hiccdown/Readme.md

 end
 ```

-Outside of Rails, `scope` is available on the Hiccdown module: `Hiccdown::scope`
+Outside of Rails, `scope` is available on the Hiccdown module: `Hiccdown.scope`

 ### Gradual rollout